 2. Should we stay on-premises or migrate to the cloud?

-Many network managers have been wary of the cloud, mostly because of concerns about security and regulatory compliance.
+Many network managers have been wary of network management solutions in the cloud, mostly because of concerns about security and regulatory compliance.
 But for many organizations, such concerns have melted away in recent years.
 All major cloud vendors meet stringent state and federal requirements, and these companies likely have more resources at their disposal for securing networks than your organization has.

-The benefits of managing a network in the cloud are simplicity and speed.
+The benefits of having your network managagement solution ing a network in the cloud are simplicity and speed.
 You can access analytics, change configurations, troubleshoot problems and resolve support tickets much faster in the cloud — and you can do it from virtually anywhere with an internet connection.

 But a key difference with the cloud is how it’s paid for.
 Cloud providers deliver services by subscription, not through a perpetual license.
 These costs must be carefully managed.